 "The AVMA congressional fellowship experience has been very rewarding in terms of both my personal and professional growth.
 I am very appreciative of the opportunity to serve the AVMA in this way," Dr. Simmons explained.

-For more information about the AVMA Congressional Science Fellowship program, visit www.avma.org and click on the Advocacy section.
+For more information about the AVMA Congressional Science Fellowship program, click here.